 - Copy trading makes it far simpler to align with particular trading strategies which you prefer

-- Remember that it might be easier to use this platform as a financial manager rather than as a retail investor
+- May be easier to use this platform as a financial manager rather than as a retail investor

-Coinmama is easily one of the best exchanges available today.
-You can tell by its absolutely massive userbase of over 3.1 million people.
-It is an extremely popular option for foreign investors because it's available in a whopping 188 countries and its support for various fiat currencies is essentially unmatched.
+Coinmama is easily one of the best exchanges available today with a userbase of over 3.1 million people.
+It is a popular option for foreign investors because it's available in 188 countries and its support for various fiat currencies is essentially unmatched.
 You can use almost any fiat currency to buy cryptos (though prices are only shown in EUR or USD).

 - Large userbase